DeepakTayade07/MediSync/README.md

 Simple, responsive, and user-friendly interface

-Reliable data storage using MySQL
+Reliable data storage using MONGODB

 Easily extendable for future features like appointment booking and live monitoring